datacite/schema-docs/docs/appendices/appendix_1/dateType.rst

 **Description:** The date the resource is removed.

-**Usage Notes:** It is good practice to include a Description that indicates the reason for the retraction or withdrawal.
+**Usage Notes:** It is good practice to include a :doc:`/properties/recommended_optional/property_description` that indicates the reason for the retraction or withdrawal.